lucasrod16/image-resize/README.md

 # Image resize Lambda function

-This provided repository contains Go code in `main.go` and the `lambda/` directory that creates an AWS Lambda function that performs image resizing and processing.
+This repository contains Go code in `main.go` and the `lambda/` directory that creates an AWS Lambda function that performs image resizing and processing.
 Here's an overview of its functionality:

 1. The Lambda function is triggered by an S3 event, indicating that an image has been uploaded to an S3 bucket.